krzkaczor/monorepo-boilerplate/README.md

 # Monorepo Boilerplate

-* TypeScript with project references
+- TypeScript with project references
-* Eslint with TypeSTRICT
+- Eslint with TypeSTRICT
-* Prettier
+- Prettier
-* Mocha with Chai and basic helpers
+- Mocha with earljs
-* ts-essentials